MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/pricing.md

 ---

 # Insights Pricing
 All Insights features are billed in a virtual currency called "Insights Credits".
-Pricing details of Insights Credits are located here: [Pricing Details](http://playfab.com/pricing).
+For more information about pricing details for Insights Credits, see [PlayFab Pricing](http://playfab.com/pricing).

 ## Insights Performance
 Each performance level for insights is billed to the minute (Credits Per Hour / 60).
 Pricing for each performance level is located at the bottom of the table on the Insights Management page: